Visa France

 How do I appeal a visa refusal for France?

-To appeal a visa refusal decision to the Nantes Administrative Court of Appeal, you will usually need to submit a written request explaining why you believe the original decision was wrong.
+To appeal a visa refusal decision to the Administrative Court of Appeal in Nantes, you will generally need to submit an appeal form. written request explaining why you believe the original decision was wrong.
 You will also need to provide any evidence you consider relevant to support your claim, such as additional documents or further information about your personal or professional situation.

 It is important to note that appeal procedures may vary depending on the Nantes Administrative Court of Appeal, so it is advisable to contact this institution for precise information on the steps to follow.